Teaching Your Dog How To Swim from the Pet Travel Experts at GoPetFriendly.com

 Water Safety Photo

-Actually, there’s an easy way to tell if swimming is one of your dog’s intrinsic skills.
-Hold your pup in the water.
-If he only uses his front legs to paddle and brings his paws out of the water, slapping at the surface, he needs some help learning to swim.
-With a little support from you, your pup will learn to incorporate his hind legs and tail to stay afloat.
+If your dog starts paddling in the water, but only uses his front legs and slaps the surface with his back paws, he has the skills but will need some help from you to learn to swim.
+With a little time and support, your pup will learn to incorporate his hind legs and tail to stay afloat.

 When teaching your dog to swim, a few simple rules can make for a lifetime of fun.

 • NEVER EVER leave your dog unsupervised around the water!
 Install a pool fence or safety alarm, and make sure your dog knows where the steps or ramp are located.
-You can even place a large vertical marker, such as a plant or a flag, by the steps or ramp to help your dog orient himself.
+You can even place a large vertical marker, like a plant or a flag, by the steps or ramp to help your dog orient himself.

 • Teach your dog to find the steps by gently placing him in the water with his feet on the top step and saying “steps” while he gains his footing.
 Then, take him a short distance away and let him swim to the steps, gradually increasing the distance.

+• During your lessons, maintain control of your dog by using a leash or long line attached to his dog life jacket.
 Stay in the shallow end, and keep the lessons short – no more than ten minutes.
 Dogs can’t tread water like humans and will tire quickly, unable to rest with their feet on the bottom.

-• During your lessons, maintain control of your dog by using a leash or long line attached to his dog life jacket.

 • If you swim in lakes or other natural bodies of water, vaccinate your dog against Giardia, which can cause vomiting and diarrhea and can be passed along to you.